Hauts-de-Seine

 Hauts-de-Seine ([o d(ə) sɛn]; lit.
-'Seine Heights') is a département in the Île-de-France region of France.
+'Seine Heights') is a department in the Île-de-France region of France.
 It covers Paris's western inner suburbs.
 It is bordered by Paris, Seine-Saint-Denis and Val-de-Marne to the east, Val-d'Oise to the north, Yvelines to the west and Essonne to the south.
-With a population of 1,624,357 (as of 2019) and a total area of 176 square kilometres (68 square miles), it is the second most highly densely populated department of France after Paris.
+With a population of 1,624,357 (as of 2019) and a total area of 176 square kilometres (68 square miles), it has the second highest population density among all departments of France, after Paris.
 It is the fifth most populous department in France.
-Its prefecture is Nanterre although Boulogne-Billancourt, one of its two subprefectures alongside Antony, has a larger population.
+Its prefecture is Nanterre, but Boulogne-Billancourt, one of its two subprefectures, alongside Antony, has a larger population.